What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Both users and search engines will have a better grasp of your site’s structure with the aid of a suitable URL structure.
 Additionally, when a visitor finds a URL that matches their search query, you are more likely to receive clicks on your snippet on search engines.

-A good URL uses lowercase, is descriptive, easy to read, brief, and is consistent.
+A good URL uses lowercase, is descriptive, easy to read, brief, and consistent.
 When optimising your product URLs, be sure to pay special attention to the URL slug.
 The URL slug is the last component of the URL and is important for product pages.

 Remember To Add Frequently Asked Questions (FAQs)